awesomephant/blog/posts/continuous-typography.md

 I think this simple drawing represents a big shift in our approach to typography on the web.
 We're no longer placing a single point on the coordinate system (by defining a single, absolute value), but _a line_ containing an infinite number of points - our typographic intent has become dimensional.

 This idea doesn't just apply to font size, but every other aspect of our text block: Measure, letter-, line- and word spacing, indentations, weight, variable font parameters can all be defined as continuous functions of one or more input parameters.
 The typographer's work becomes the shaping of these functions: How steep are they?
 Do they have minimum and maximum values?
 Where are their inflection points?
 Are they smooth, jagged, symmetrical, cyclical, randomised?
 How do they relate to each other?
-By answering these questions one way or another, any desired visual expression an be achieved for every reader.
+By answering these questions one way or another, any desired visual expression can be achieved for every reader.

 In the following section we'll look at ways this is already possible in CSS today, and what might yet be to come.